percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Data Written Per Row Written

-Note: Due to difference in timing of Row Write and Data Write the value may be misleading on short intervals.
+> Due to difference in timing of Row Write and Data Write the value may be misleading on short intervals.

 ### InnoDB Data I/O